 4. Do Your Research Before the Call

-Googling the customer’s company or checking out its website is a good start, but great salespeople go further.
-There are many ways to obtain information about your prospect and the prospect’s company— LinkedIn, Twitter, Facebook, company blogs, press releases, financial statements, and even a company’s YouTube channel — all of these sources can provide additional information about industry trends, insider information, news of competitive threats, internal issues — and even your prospect’s personal goals and interests.
+Performing an Internet search and checking out a prospect’s website is a good start, but great salespeople go further.
+There are many ways to obtain information about your prospect and the prospect’s company— LinkedIn, Twitter, Facebook, company forums, press releases, financial statements, and even a company’s YouTube channel — all of these sources can provide additional information about industry trends, insider information, news of competitive threats, internal issues — and even your prospect’s personal goals and interests.

 5. Develop New Relationships in Established Accounts